The No.1 Pelvic Pain Specialists

 Usually, there’s a trial before the procedure.
 After the trial, you can decide if this treatment is good for you.

-This minimally invasive procedure is performed using a needle or performing minor surgery.
-The device is implanted under the skin, usually above the gluteus or in the abdomen.
+A pelvic pain specialist performs this procedure using a needle or through minimally invasive surgery.
+They implant the device under the skin, usually above the gluteus or in the abdomen.

 Can I go back to my normal life after the procedure?